Kontos (weapon)

 As shown by contemporary artwork, the kontos was about 4 m long, though longer examples may have existed; later Parthian and Sassanian clibanarii (Middle Persian: Grivpanvar) reportedly used kontoi of longer lengths; only highly trained cavalrymen such as those fielded by the Arsaco-Sassanian dynasties could have used such weapons.
-It was reputedly a weapon of great power compared to other cavalry weapon of its time, described by Plutarch as being "heavy with steel" and capable of impaling two men at once.
+It was reputedly a weapon of great power compared to other cavalry weapons of its time, described by Plutarch as being "heavy with steel" and capable of impaling two men at once.
 Its length was probably the origin of its name, as the word kontos could also mean "oar" or "barge-pole" in Greek.
-Thus, it had to be wielded with two hands while directing the horse using the knees; this made it a specialist weapon that required a lot of training and good horsemanship to use.
+Thus, it had to be wielded with two hands while directing the horse using the knees; this made it a specialist weapon that required extensive training and excellent horsemanship to use.
 In addition, most Parthian cavalry (even possibly including cataphracts) carried bows, so this meant daily practice with the weapons.

 The Romans adopted a variation of the kontos transliterated as contus.
 The Roman contus was also wielded two-handed.
 The later Byzantine kontarion was used by Byzantine cataphracts, from c.
 1100 it was used single-handed couched under the armpit, as was the contemporary knightly lance.

 The Sasanian lance, known as nēzak (Middle Persian), used by the aswaran cavalry, was derived from the Parthian kontos.
 The Parthian version was a 3.7 m lance featuring a sword-like iron-made blade 23.2 to 37.5 cm in length socketed onto the shaft.

 The name is the stem of many words for cavalry lances in languages of the region, like gönder (Hungarian, meaning "Roman lance"), and quntariya (قَنْطَرِيّة).